webfolderio/questdb/index.md

 ### More examples?

-We have growing collection of examples in our [git repository] (https://github.com/NFSdb/nfsdb/tree/master/nfsdb-examples/src/main/java/org/nfsdb/examples).
+We have growing collection of examples in our [git repository](https://github.com/NFSdb/nfsdb/tree/master/nfsdb-examples/src/main/java/org/nfsdb/examples).

 ---